 Babies change people’s lives.
-If you aren’t ready to sacrifice your time and energy to parenting, you’re unprepared for a baby.
+They require round-the-clock care and constant attention.
+If you aren’t ready to sacrifice your time and energy to parenting, you’re not ready for a baby.

 One woman came to Reddit seeking advice after resentful feelings about her husband’s freedoms bubbled to the surface.